commercetools/serverless-commercetools-plugin/README.md

 Serverless framework plugin that registers the deployed function as a commercetools API Extension or attaches it to a Subscription.

-## Configuration and Deploy for AWS
+## Configuration and Deploy for AWS and GCP

 1. At the bottom of your function's serverless.yaml place:
     `plugins:`